upperlinecode/flaskproject/readme.md

 ## Running the App<a id="run"></a>

 Run this app by navigating to the directory where it is housed and running `flask run`.
 Then click the IP address in terminal to be redirected to the location where the app is running.

+## Anatomy of the app<a id="anatomy"></a>

+Here's everything inside our Flask template.
+Files a first-time learner should pay attention to are listed in bold.

+flaskproject
+├── Procfile - Used for deployment.
+├── **app.py** - This is the main file for our app.
+├── **model.py** - This is where we will write the logic of our app.
+├── readme.md
+├── **requirements.txt** - Used for deployment to say what packages are needed.
+├── runtime.txt - Used for deployment.
+├── **static** - This is where we house assets like images and stylesheets.
+│   ├── **css** - Put stylesheets here.
+│   │   └── style.css
+│   └── **images** - Put images here.
+│       └── micropig.jpg
+└── **templates** - Put templates (views) in this folder.
+    └── **index.html** - This will be the first template we render.